-- Parent(s) and/or guardian(s) must return the Re-Enrollment Intent Form in the spring to the Enrollment Team by the deadline set by the school administrators (generally in early May) to reserve their place at Washington Latin.
-Re-Enrollment Intent Forms received after the deadline may not be accepted, and that student may be dropped from enrollment at the school for the next academic year. - Submission of the form only holds a space for a student.
-Enrollment is not complete until the school receives the residency verification documents and immunization information, as required by law. - Students who do not re-enroll for the next academic year are NOT eligible for summer opportunities funded totally or in part by Washington Latin or afforded through a partnership with our school.
+- Parent(s)/guardian(s) must submit re-enrollment documentation in the spring by the deadline set by the school administrators (generally in late May) to reserve their place at Washington Latin.
+If not submitted by the deadline, that student may be dropped from enrollment at the school for the next academic year. - Submission of the enrollment form only holds a space for a student.
+Enrollment is not complete until Latin receives the residency verification documents and immunization information, as required by law. - Students who do not re-enroll for the next academic year are NOT eligible for summer opportunities funded totally or in part by Washington Latin or afforded through a partnership with our organization.
 If a student participates in a summer program funded by Latin and does not re-enroll for the next academic year, his/her family will be responsible for reimbursing the school for the cost of the summer program(s) and any other related costs. - Parents/Guardians of currently enrolled students can expect an email with information on re-enrollment in the spring with details on completing the necessary requirements.
-If you have questions, please contact our Registrar, Ms. Steffanie Flores (sflores@latinpcs.org).
+If you have questions, please contact our Enrollment Teams (2ndStEnrollment@latinpcs.org).